Upcoming Events

 Pine Bush, NY

-NOTICE IS HEREBY GIVEN, that the Zoning Board of Appeals of the Town of Crawford will hold a public hearing on the application for an area variance for the setback distance from the front property line in order to comply with town code for an in-home dog kennel at the property located at 130 Crans Road, designated as 27-1-31.21 on the Tax Map of the Town of Crawford in the “RA” Zoning District, owned by Steve and Eileen Nixon.
-Said hearing will take place on November 6, 2024, at 7:30 P.M. at 121 Route 302, Pine Bush, NY.
+NOTICE IS HEREBY GIVEN, that the Zoning Board of Appeals of the Town of Crawford will hold a public hearing on the application for area variances for front yard setbacks for existing structures on Lot #6 located at the property at 269 Stone Schoolhouse Rd., designated as 22-1-72.1 on the Tax Map of the Town of Crawford in the “I” Zoning District, owned by 269 Shawanga Valley LLC.
+Said hearing will take place on December 4, 2024, at 7:30 P.M. at 121 Route 302, Pine Bush, NY.

 For the Zoning Board of Appeals